 It started when my grandparents used to take road trips with a group of friends.
 They’d pack a cooler and picnic along the way at rest stops or parks.
 My Mom fondly remembers being shipped off to a favorite aunt and uncle’s while my grandparents drove to California.
 In a time when many women stayed home and took care of their kids, my grandmother not only worked outside the home, but recognized the value of time for herself and having fun independently of her kids.

 Grandma remembers New York City as stinky and crowded with lots of garbage.
 When we speak of Paris, she recalls how her tour bus got stuck in a narrow, cobblestone alley, but doesn’t quite remember how the driver got the bus free.
-On an Amtrak train journey from Minnesota to San Francisco and up the Pacific Coast through Alaska, a tour guide dubbed her group the “Minnesota Nine,” a name that stuck for the rest of the trip.
+On an Amtrak train journey from Minnesota to San Francisco, she saw the Colorado Rockies and the Golden Gate Bridge, and a tour guide dubbed her group the “Minnesota Six,” a name that stuck for the rest of the trip.
 Her memory of Tijuana is of how vendors selling leather purses weaved their way in and out of traffic.
 Her exasperated retelling didn’t hide a half-century of annoyance at my Grandpa, who refused to roll down the window despite the pleas of the ladies in the back seat, ladies who were always in the market for some fine leather goods.

 And when they came to visit my family in rural South Carolina, random relatives in tow, it was an excuse for us to visit Edisto Beach and Charleston and Savannah, destinations usually deemed too far to visit without a special reason.